-Remove the j-shaped table leg from the storage area.
+Remove the j-shaped table leg from the storage bag stored in the port bow storage.
 Slide the leg into its mounting support.
 Slide the table top onto the leg.
 If your table top has a lever, tighten the lever.